smguggen/evental/README.md

    Both versions return the unique key that is automatically generated and attached to the callback for use in referring to the callback in the `off` method to detach the callback from the event

-   In the callback `this` defaults to the Srcer Events instance, but you can change that by passing a different caller into the Srcer Events constructor, or at any time by setting the value of `events.caller`
+   In the callback `this` defaults to the Evental instance, but you can change that by passing a different caller into the Evental constructor, or at any time by setting the value of `evental.caller`

 2. **onCalc** *(eventName, callback)*
-   Equivalent to calling `events.on(eventName, callback, true)` - names the callback as the calculatable function for the event, replacing the current one if it exists
+   Equivalent to calling `evental.on(eventName, callback, true)` - names the callback as the calculatable function for the event, replacing the current one if it exists

 3. **off** *(eventName, key)*
    Detaches the callback that the key represents from the event if it exists

 4. **fire** *(eventName, [...args])*
-   Activates the event, calling all handlers attached to it in the order they were attached, with `this` referring to the `events` instance and passing all of the `args` to each callback.
-Returns the `events` instance.
+   Activates the event, calling all handlers attached to it in the order they were attached, with `this` referring to the `evental` instance and passing all of the `args` to each callback.
+Returns the `evental` instance.

 5. **calc** *(eventName, [...args])*
-   Activates the calculatable event, calling the calculatable function attached to the event if it exists, with `this` referring to the `events` instance and passing all of the `args` to the callback.
+   Activates the calculatable event, calling the calculatable function attached to the event if it exists, with `this` referring to the `evental` instance and passing all of the arguments to the callback.
 Returns the return value of the callback.

    *Both `fire` and `calc` can be called multiple times.*